This is the multi-page printable view of this section. Click here to print.

 Block Storage

-- The snapshot is charged based on the size of the original Block Storage.
+- Snapshots are billed based on the size of the original Block Storage.

-- You can check IOPS, Latency, Throughput information in Cloud Monitoring.
+- You can view IOPS, Latency, and Throughput information in Cloud Monitoring.

 - Block Storage feature change

-- The HDD disk type has been added, and you can select the added type (HDD, HDD_MultiAttach, HDD_KMS) according to the purpose.
+- HDD disk types have been added, and you can select the added type (HDD, HDD_MultiAttach, HDD_KMS) according to your purpose.

 - Samsung Cloud Platform common feature changes

-- When SSD_KMS is selected, encryption through the KMS (Key Management Service) encryption key is added.
+- When SSD_KMS is selected, encryption using a KMS (Key Management Service) encryption key is added.

-- Released a high-performance storage service suitable for handling large-scale data and database workloads.
+- We have launched a high‑performance storage service suitable for handling large‑scale data and database workloads.

-- Released a high-performance storage service suitable for handling large-scale data and database workloads.
+- We have launched a high-performance storage service suitable for handling large-scale data and database workloads.